open/close all folders

 - The "Greek diplomatist" whom Nepommuck works for in George Bernard Shaw play Pygmalion.
 The man is in fact English, but he pretends to speak no English at all as he is of humble birth and has an atrocious manner of speech.
 Subverted in the same play as Nepommuck mistakes Eliza Doolittle for a fauxreigner-in-reverse because her speech is now so refined (through work of Henry Higgins) that she cannot possibly be real English, because "only foreigners who have been taught to speak it speak it as well."
 In fact, Nepommuck insists that she must be a Hungarian princess who is pretending to be English for some reason and no one believes the truth.

 - Olga Orly in Apollo Justice: Ace Attorney.
-Possibly Klavier Gavin as well, depending on whether or not you go for the Alternative Character Interpretation.
+Klavier Gavin as well, according to Word Of God.